by Elastic Email Feb 24, 2023

 Personalize the review request

 Good email marketing providers will let you build some customer data that you can use to refer to the person.
 Be sure to use these features to include the name, add the order ID and purchased item, and many other things that make the email seem less automated.
+If you’re personally writing emails, you should also focus on the wording, tone, and style of the body content.
+If you write advanced English with a formal tone, use a paraphraser and make your writing easy to read with simple vocabulary and a friendly tone.

 Automation is a blessing, but it raises suspicions from customers if it’s too obvious.
 Personalize emails, and you’ll get a better open, reply, and review rate.